SecOpsNews/news/index.md

 - [SecurityWeek] Dozens of SysAid Instances Vulnerable to Remote Hacking - 3 weeks ago
 - [RegisterSoftware] 'I see you're running a local LLM.
 Would you like some help with that?' - 3 weeks ago
 - [SecurityWeek] Masimo Manufacturing Facilities Hit by Cyberattack - 3 weeks ago
-- [HackerNews] Russian Hackers Using ClickFix Fake CAPTCHA to Deploy New LOSTKEYS Malware - 3 weeks ago
-- [TroyHunt] Welcoming the Isle of Man Government to Have I Been Pwned - 3 weeks ago

 <!-- SecOps end -->